 - Curating an art exhibit related to the region.

-Proposed activities for this first round of funding must take place between August and September 2020.
+Proposed activities for this round of funding must take place between September-December 2022.
 You may apply as an individual or a group of up to four students.

 - Awards for projects that include approved domestic travel will range from $1,500 (for 1 student) to $6,000 (several students).